Table of Contents

 Shareholders in a co-op have a stake in helping ensure that their home is a nice place to live.
 A well-maintained building helps the residents live a harmonious life.
 In order to maintain this environment, each shareholder is expected to pay a monthly maintenance fee.
 Collectively, these fees cover property taxes, utility bills, mortgages, staff salaries, and many others.

 These fees are paid monthly in one go because the shareholders do not own the apartment.
-In a coop, its is the cooperative that manages the building that is responsible for paying property taxes and all other bills, not the apartment owners.
+In a coop, it is the cooperative that manages the building that is responsible for paying property taxes and all other bills, not the apartment owners.

 The fees are determined by the shares a person owns in a co-op.
 These fees could differ from one owner to another.
 If a person owns more shares in the co-op, they will also bear a larger percentage of the cost.
 However, with a bigger share, they also have more decision-making power in the cooperative.